BasicsHome and Search

 Wendy has also provided the text on the back:

-Wendy adds ": The Duke of Northumberland lived at Syon House and the Earl of Jersey lived at Osterley Park."
+Wendy adds the Duke of Northumberland lived at Syon House and the Earl of Jersey lived at Osterley Park.

-The Red Lion in New Brentford was at no. 197, on the north side of the High Street and on the corner of the Market Place.
+The Red Lion in New Brentford was at no. 197, on the north side of the High Street and near the corner of the Market Place.
 In 1911 and 1913 the landlord was Richard Boxall; the sign showns an earlier landlord, T Sangster.
 The 3-gabled building further along on the left is The Castle Hotel at no. 208.

 NB there was also a Red Lion in Old Brentford, which was at no. 318 in C20.